donZappo/Battletech-Revised-Release-Version/CustomActivatableEquipment/Readme.txt

                          Supported value Structure
 				"AffectInstalledLocation":true, - if true location where component installed will be added to list.
                           NOTE: for meches both front and rear location will be added to affecte4d list (if available for location)
+        "TurnsSinceDamage": 1, - if this value >= 0 and location has been damaged more than this value rounds ago - no repair performed
 				"repairTrigger":{  - repair triggers
 					"OnActivation":false, - if true repairing will be committed on component on component activation "OnDamage":"InstalledLocation", - control on damage repair activation